Discover Proactive Safety Measures

 2. Communicates Procedures

-Here are examples of the most common safety programs (samples can be found in our online Safety Toolkit for employers):
+Here are examples of the most common workplace safety programs:

 - Emergency Action Plan